Steve Hofmeyr: Removal from MultiChoice networks

-On 30 April 2019, all content with Hofmeyr was removed from all MultiChoice networks, most notably DStv after Steve's nationalist song "Die Land" (The Land) was removed from an award show category from Multichoice request.
+On 30 April 2019, all content with Hofmeyr was removed from all MultiChoice networks, most notably DStv after Steve's song "Die Land" (The Land) was removed from an award show category by Multichoice's request.
 In response, Hofmeyr called for a boycott of Multichoice, calling for fans to destroy their DStv boxes.

-Due to this, Afrikaans singers, including Bobby van Jaarsveld and Bok van Blerk boycotted a number of televised award shows and concerts in solidarity.
+Due to this, fellow Afrikaans singers Bobby van Jaarsveld and Bok van Blerk boycotted a number of televised award shows and concerts in solidarity.

+Legal issues

+In December 2008, Hofmeyr poured a cup of cold tea over Huisgenoot magazine editor Esmaré Weideman at the Miss South Africa finals, reportedly due to him blaming her and two other journalists for his recent divorce.
+Weideman and Hofmeyr subsequently sued each other for assault and invasion of privacy respectively, but both withdrew their claims in 2011.